yanni4night/yeditable/README.md

 styleClass: ''=>If inputAutoClass is set to false,these one or more classes will be added to input.

-inputStyle: 'input'/'textarea' =>The input can act as a input with type=text,or a textarea.Note that Line break will act as a white space.
+inputText: 'input'/'textarea' =>The input can act as a input with type=text,or a textarea.Note that Line break will act as a white space.

-sync: true/false =>Whether the new value should be sent to server.

-syncMethod: 'get'/'post' => HTTP method when communicating to server.

-syncUrl:'' => The server URL that the new value will be sent to.

-composeSyncParam: function(){} => Get the parameters of sync.

-syncSucceed:function(reponseData){} =>Judge whether the response data means succeed of failed.

-onSyncFailed: function(){}=>When sync failed.

-convert:function(oldValue, newValue){}=>If the new value need convert.

-validate: function(newValue,oldValue){}=>Validate the new value,false means wrong value and the text is still editable.The new value may be converted.
+validate: function(newValue,oldValue){}=>Validate the new value,false means wrong value and the text is still editable.

 onBeforeEdit: function(){oldValue}=>Before the edit.Return false means this text cannot be editable.